canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 #### Managing Project Participation

-Open source software often brings together a disparate community of developers, ranging from volunteer hobbyists to commercial enterprises.
+OSS often brings together a disparate community of developers, ranging from volunteer hobbyists to commercial enterprises.
 In the absence of a formal management and communication structure as found in a unified corporate development environment, OSS communities use a variety of techniques to self-manage their projects in this environment.

-### GC Digital Playbook
+### Government of Canada Digital Playbook

 - [Work in the open by default](https://canada-ca.github.io/digital-playbook-guide-numerique/views-vues/standards-normes/en/3-work-in-open-by-default.html)